glic3rinu/passlib/docs/password_hash_api.rst

 .. note::

-    Whether a hash requires external parameters (such as ``user``) can be determined from it's documentation page; but also programmatically from it's :attr:`~PasswordHash.context_kwds` attribute.
+    Whether a hash requires external parameters (such as ``user``) can be determined from its documentation page; but also programmatically from its :attr:`~PasswordHash.context_kwds` attribute.

 .. _primary-methods: